peteroupc/peteroupc.github.io/graphics.md

     - Not preferred: 320&times;240, 320&times;200.
     - Not preferred: Custom size up to 96&times;96.
     - Not preferred: Custom size up to 256&times;256.

+Also welcome would be computer code (released to the public domain or Creative Commons Zero) to generate tileable&mdash;

+- noise,
+- procedural textures or patterns, or
+- arrangements of symbols or small images with partial transparency,

+without artificial intelligence and using one each of the preceding color and resolution options, as long as the resulting images do not employ trademarks and are suitable for all ages.

 <a id=License></a>